 wring-wrung-wrung | write-wrote-written |

-There are many more, but that’s a good sampling.
+There are many more in to be found in another irregular verbs list, but that’s a good sampling.
 Now, here are some examples of a few irregular verbs used in sentences.

-So there you have it – irregular verbs in a nutshell.
-Remember an irregular verb has no predictable pattern and doesn’t end in “d” or “ed.”
+So there you have it – anirregular verbs list in a nutshell.
+Remember an irregular verbs list is not exhaustive and that irregular verbs have no predictable pattern and doesn’t end in “d” or “ed.”